 Front Perspective of the Power Supply (below): The pass bank for this PSU is in the rear-left quadrant of the supply, the transistors are mounted to the big aluminum heatsink which is visible behind and under the meters.
 The meter above the heatsink is an old analog ammeter, and the digital one in the box in front is a digital voltmeter module.
 You can see that it is powered by a seperate 9 volt battery.
 This power supply, as built, did not have any 9 volt power feeds available so I just mounted the 9v to it’s case.
 The two large capacitors on the right are the primary DC power filter capacitors.
 I had to special order these capacitors, they were not too expensive.
 You can see the filament transformer to the lower left, sitting beneath the volt meter and next to that, the gold colored power resistors.
 There are two 1 Ohm resistors and one 0.2 Ohm resistor.

-Front Control Panel of Laser Power Supply (below) : This is a shot of the front control panel, it’s certainly not the prettyist thing around.
-I was more interest in functionality than appearance and was still quite unskilled at making good looking control panels.
+Front Control Panel of Laser Power Supply (below) : This is a shot of the front control panel, it’s probably one of the ugliest home made cases I did.
+I was more interest in functionality than appearance and was still lacking the equipment and skills for making good looking control panels.
 This case is actually from an old power supply, but the front panel had many holes in all the wrong places.
 Being a thick piece of aluminum it was difficult to fill in and I finally settled on using an aluminum alloy called Durafix.
 Durafix has a 732F melting point and can be used to ‘weld’ aluminum.
 While it does hold fairly well, i do not believe it welds in the normal sense.
 This project in itself could deserve it’s own page.
 I ground down the face of the, then used a stainless steel wire brush over the entire surface, right before I used the Durafix and filled in the holes.
 I then painted and drilled the panel and mounted the indicators.
 The following is the layout of the front panel.

 The big red breaker is a 15 amp main Breaker/Power Switch which as a remote tripping capability for it.
 Such a breaker can be used for an interlock, but it should not be the only safety device in a setup.